 Zoom Video Conferencing software (available for no charge from Zoom.com) will be used to facilitate the class sessions.
 Further details will be emailed to registrants.

 For the convenience of participants, recordings of each class session are posted privately for two weeks after the end of each session.
 Santa Fe Workshops takes the recordings down after two weeks to protect the intellectual property of our instructors.

 Sam Abell is a gifted and insightful teacher, an expressive artist, and a sensitive photographer who learned photography from his father, Thad Abell.
 Sam worked for National Geographic as a contract and staff photographer, and also as a Photographer in Residence.
 In 1990, Sam’s work was the subject of a one-person exhibition at the International Center of Photography in New York.
 Since then he has published three collections of his work: Seeing Gardens, Sam Abell: The Photographic Life, and The Life of a Photograph.
-In addition, Sam maintains a career as a writer, teacher, and lecturer on photography; and is a thirty-year summer resident on the coast of Maine.
+In addition, Sam maintains a career as a writer, teacher, and lecturer on photography.

 Get to know Sam in our Inspiration Series video »